SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/PLM_Tool/Using_PLM_Tool/Editing a maintenance event.md

 To edit a maintenance event in the PLM tool, follow these steps:

-1. Go to the *PLM Instances* tab and select the maintenance event you wish to edit.
+1. Go to the *PLM Instances* page and select the maintenance event you wish to edit.

 1. Click *Edit* in the top-left corner of the header bar.